switchupcb/disgo/_contribution/concepts/EVENTS.md

 ### What is a Gateway Intent?

 [Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) are required to receive certain events.
-Disgo makes managing a bot's Gateway Intents easy by automatically setting the `Client.Config.Gateway.Intents` when an event handler is added to the bot using the `Handle(event, handler)` function.
+Disgo makes managing a bot's Gateway Intents easy by **automatically** setting the `Client.Config.Gateway.Intents` when an event handler is added to the bot using the `Handle(event, handler)` function.
 When a bot's Session connects to the Discord Gateway, the bot's current `Intents` value will be used to identify which events to receive.

+As a reminder, Disgo already provides **Automatic Intent Calculation**.
+However, intents can be managed from the `Client.Config.Gateway` using the `Gateway.EnableIntent(intent)` and `Gateway.Disable(intent)` functions.
+Intents are added using a [Bitwise OR operation](https://en.wikipedia.org/wiki/Bitwise_operation) which is a DESTRUCTIVE operation.
+As a result, an intent that is added to a bot can't be removed using `Gateway.Disable(intent)`.
+Instead, the `Gateway.Intents` value must be reset.

+**_[Privileged Intents](https://discord.com/developers/docs/topics/gateway#privileged-intents) must be added using `EnableIntent` or `EnableIntentsPrivileged`._**

 ### When should I add or remove my event handler?